iFixit/pulldasher/README.md

 There's a couple features which aren't exposed clearly through the UI:

 ### Hover Copy
-If you hover over a pull and type `ctrl-c` (`command-c` on a Mac), the branch of the pull will be copied to your clipboard.
+If you hover over a pull and type `ctrl-c` (`command-c` on a Mac), the branch name of the pull will be copied to your clipboard.

 ### Filter parameters
 Two query string parameters are available to filter the displayed pulls: